pmharris77/home-assistant-vibecode-agent/README.md

 Create a smart lighting automation for movie mode
 ```

-Cursor AI will autonomously read your configuration, create components, and deploy everything automatically!
+AI will autonomously read your configuration, create components, and deploy everything automatically!

-**That's it!** Cursor AI will use the MCP protocol to communicate with your Home Assistant.
+**That's it!** AI IDE will use the MCP protocol to communicate with your Home Assistant.

 **Learn more:** [MCP Home Assistant on GitHub](https://github.com/Coolver/home-assistant-mcp) | [NPM Package](https://www.npmjs.com/package/@coolver/home-assistant-mcp)